MartinHinz/ospabook/README.md

-# kaobook
+# ospabook

-A LaTeX class for books, reports or theses.
+A LaTeX class for books, reports or theses, based on kaobook.
+Currently, only the book style is adapted for the needs of OSPA.

 ## Acknowledgements